Grand Rapids Christian Schools

-History
+Finances

 Circa 2004 the school had a debt of about $20 million, and in 2009 the debt was down to $12.5 million; the school had incurred debt partly due to renovations of the Millbrook school and the construction of the Rockford school.
 That year Richard DeVos and Helen DeVos gave a donation of $10 million, and the debt was reduced to $2.5 million.

 Members of the DeVos family have consistently donated to the school system: the Dick and Betsy DeVos Family Foundation gave the school system $2,390,000 in the years 1999 through 2014.
 In 2013 members of the DeVos family donated a total of over $6.8 million to the school, including $3.2 million from Doug DeVos, $300,000 from Dick DeVos, and $20,400 from Dan DeVos.
-DeJonge is a personal friend of the family, including U.S. Secretary of Education Betsy DeVos, who enrolled her children in this school system.
 In 2017 Erica L. Green of The New York Times wrote "Ms. [Betsy] DeVos is still involved in the school."
 She added that Betsy DeVos and her husband Dick "are known to be very generous to Grand Rapids Christian High School".

 Circa 2013 the system faced an increase in enrollment.